OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

 better than another for use in all situations.
 If one data structure or algorithm is superior to another in all respects, the inferior one will usually have long been forgotten.
-For nearly every data structure and algorithm presented in this book, you will see examples of where it is the best choice.
+For nearly every data structure and algorithm presented in this course, you will see examples of where it is the best choice.
 Some of the examples might surprise you.